Aiven-Labs/the-5-types-of-database/slides.typ

   - An _index_ is a collection of documents
   - When you search (for a word) you get back all documents that matched, with a _relevance score_ for how well they matched
-  - To scale, indexes are split into _shards_, each with a subset of the documents.
 ]

 #slide[